MP Estate Planning UK

 Why putting assets in a trust can protect inheritance, care funding and day-to-day support

-Practical examples: trustees can pay for equipment, therapies, transport or home adaptations.
-Those payments improve quality of life without handing over a single large sum.
+Practical examples: trustees can pay directly for specialist equipment, therapies, transport, respite care, holidays or home adaptations.
+Those payments improve quality of life without putting a lump sum into the beneficiary’s hands — and because the beneficiary never receives capital, their benefits position remains intact.

 Key roles explained: settlor, trustees and beneficiary

-• Settlor: the person who creates the arrangement and sets the rules.
+• Settlor: the person who creates the trust arrangement, transfers assets into it and sets the rules in the trust deed.

-• Beneficiary: the person who receives support from the fund but does not manage it.
+• Beneficiary: the vulnerable person who receives support from the trust fund but does not own or manage the assets.

 Trust assets vs personal assets: why ownership matters for means‑tested benefits